Evansburg State Park

-Picnicking: Over 150 picnic tables, many charcoal grills and modern restrooms are located throughout the park.
-The main picnic area is on May Hall Road.
-An additional picnic area is on Lewis Road in the southern portion of the park.
-Visitors can enjoy a quiet setting along the Skippack Creek, or engage in non-organized family games such as badminton, horseshoes and Frisbee.
+Picnicking: Over 150 picnic tables, many charcoal grills, and modern restrooms are located throughout the park.
+The Oaks and Pines picnic areas are on May Hall Road.
+The Meadows Picnic Area is off Cedar Lane in the southern portion of the park.
+Visitors can enjoy a quiet setting along the Skippack Creek, or engage in family games like badminton, horseshoes, and Frisbee.

-Picnic Pavilion: It holds 60 people and may be reserved up to 11 months in advance for a fee.
-If not reserved, the picnic pavilion is free on a first-come, first-served basis.
+Picnic Pavilions: Pavilion A holds 60 people and Pavilion B holds 200.
+Both may be reserved up to 11 months in advance for a fee.
+If not reserved, picnic pavilions are free on a first-come, first-served basis.

-Ballfields: Four regulation softball fields are available on Skippack Creek Road.
+Ballfields: A regulation softball field is available on Skippack Creek Road.

-Fishing: Skippack Creek has spring trout fishing and warm water fishing throughout the year.
-The creek is stocked with brown and rainbow trout from preseason to Memorial Day.
-Warm-water fish are smallmouth bass, catfish, sucker, carp, panfish and eel.
-An accessible fishing dock is in the picnic area on Lewis Road.
+Fishing: Skippack Creek has spring trout fishing and warmwater fishing throughout the year.
+The creek is stocked with brown and rainbow trout from pre-season to Memorial Day.
+Warmwater fish are smallmouth bass, catfish, sucker, carp, panfish, and eel.
+An ADA accessible fishing pier is in the picnic area off Cedar Lane.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

-Hunting and Firearms: Over 1,000 acres are open to hunting, trapping and the training of dogs during established seasons.
-Common game species are deer, pheasant, rabbit and squirrel.
+Hunting and Firearms: Over 1,000 acres are open to hunting, trapping, and the training of dogs during established seasons.
+Common game species are deer, rabbit, and squirrel.